usnistgov/oscal-xproc3/tutorial/punchlist.md

   Assign same step types only to pipelines with the same 'signature'
     (this is in principle testable)

-Capturing and redirecting pipeline results
+Capturing and redirecting pipeline results - binding ports at runtime

 Messages

 `p:sink`

 `p:try`/`p:catch`

+`@select` vs `@match` semantics, with running demo of a 'deep match'

 Inline XSLT
   TVTs and AVTs in embedded code!